 The Achilles tendon is a thick tendon located in the back of the leg.
 It connects the gastrocnemius and soleus muscles in the calf to an insertion point at the calcaneus (heel bone).
 It is the strongest tendon in the body and allows people to push off while walking, running and jumping.

 Achilles injuries can occur in several places, but the most common area is at the muscle-tendon junction – the area where the calf muscles join with the tendon.
-Injuries in this area often heal on their own but may do so slowly than injuries in the muscular area of the leg, since there is less of a blood supply to promote healing.
+Injuries in this area often heal on their own.
+This junction has a smaller blood supply than does the muscular area of the leg, however.
+This makes the healing process slower than it is in many other leg injuries.

 Chronic, long-lasting Achilles tendon disorders range from overuse injuries that cause inflammation or degeneration, to acute traumas such as Achilles tendon ruptures.
 Pain along the back of the ankle or in the heel are often the result of distinct problems along the course of the Achilles tendon or at its point of attachment to the heel of the foot.
 This type of pain may also be caused by retrocalcaneal bursitis, which is sometimes called Achilles tendon bursitis.
 Learn about more specific Achilles tendon conditions in the articles shown below.